celoyd/potato/tools/accept-list/README.md

 ## Using the CSV (applying formulas to the ratings)

-The ratings are delivered as a CSV that should be easy to import to your database, dataframe library, or spreadsheet app.
-I have heard good things about [csvkit](https://csvkit.readthedocs.io/en/latest/), but here I’ll use [duckdb](https://duckdb.org/):
+The ratings are delivered as a CSV that should be easy to import to your database, dataframe notebook, or spreadsheet app.
+On the CLI, I’ve heard good things about [csvkit](https://csvkit.readthedocs.io/en/latest/), but here I’ll use [duckdb](https://duckdb.org/):

 ```sql
 -- for clarity, we load the CSV as a table
 create table ratings as select(*) from read_csv('ratings.csv', auto_detect=true);

 -- I used a free SQL formatting service but it
 -- came out all messed up like this ¯\_(ツ)_/¯
 with ranked as
   (select cid,
      -- see section above for commentary on this particular formula